- Author: Kyrasis

 - [Marrowrend] if [Bone Shield] is not active or about to expire.

-- (Venthyr) [Swarming Mist] with less than 67 RP (61 RP with [Bryndaor’s Might] equipped) or for threat generation or when not in danger for the next minute.
+- (Venthyr) [Swarming Mist] with less than 67 RP (61 RP with [Bryndaor’s Might] equipped) or for threat generation or when defensive usage is not needed for the next minute.

-- [Blood Boil] if a target does not have [Blood Plague] and (Venthyr) [Swarming Mist] is not active.
+- [Blood Boil] if a target does not have [Blood Plague] and (Venthyr) [Swarming Mist] or (Necrolords) [Abomination Limb] is not active.